HumanCellAtlas/dcp-fusillade/README.md

 DCP Components should use the Fusillade testing environment to test their dev code.
 This is to ensure relative stability when developing for the DCP.

-All other component stages should use fusillade integration, staging, and production respectively.
+All other component stages should use fusillade integration, staging, and prod respectively.

 ## Resource